fwong03/celery/docs/userguide/calling.rst

 or for each individual task, or even per message.

-There's built-in support for `JSON`, :mod:`pickle`, `YAML` and ``msgpack``, and you can also add your own custom serializers by registering them into the Kombu serializer registry
+There's built-in support for `JSON`, :mod:`pickle`, `YAML` and ``msgpack``.
+You can also add your own custom serializers by registering them in the Kombu serializer registry.

 .. seealso::